osblinnikov/ultra-cloud/README.md

   * What every developer should remember is that different generators can be incompatible with each other e.g. they can overrite the same directories or files.
 To check if the generator is compatible with each other you can simply compare their directory structures.
 E.g. compare `github.com/osblinnikov/ultra-cloud/plugins/c` and `github.com/osblinnikov/ultra-cloud/plugins/java`.
 Notice that the files will be generated only if they have .tpl counterpart in the generator folder.

-3. `emit` and `receive` are lists of the objects like this:
+3. `emit` and `receive` are lists of the strings like this:

     "emit":[
-      "emitInteger~int",
+      "emitInteger int",
-      "emitStructure~github.com/osblinnikov/ultra-cloud/generator/exampleType"
+      "emitStructure github.com/osblinnikov/ultra-cloud/generator/exampleType"
     ]

-Separator ~ separates `name` and `type`.
+Separator " " separates `name` and `type`.
 The `name` field keeps an identificator which is unique for this module.
 The `type` field keeps a name of the structure which is going to be emitted/received.

-  * Keep in mind that every generator for different programming language expects that we specified the module of this structure in the `depends` field or included it manually in the build automation system files.
+  * Keep in mind that every generator for different programming language expects that we specified it in the `depends` field or included it manually in the build automation system.

 4. `depends` is a list which allows us to provide dependencies names.
 Any different generator in the field `gen` is free to have it's own behaviour of the dependencies inclusion.
-The main purpose of the `depends` field is to collect ALL dependencies in the SINGLE place.
+The main purpose of the `depends` field is to collect ALL the dependencies in the SINGLE place.

     "depends":[
       "superdomain.com/superprojectInC++",